How to Choose the Best Areas to Visit in London

 London is a vibrant city, full of unique places to discover.
 And it has its fair share of exquisite restaurants too.
-Like most tourists, on my first trip to London I visited all of the main attractions, like Buckingham Palace and the Tower of London.
-This time, however, I decided to add a few areas in London to my itinerary that aren’t necessarily along the well-trodden tourist route.
-It turned out to be a great decision, as we saw a lot of interesting locations and lesser known attractions that are well worth visiting.
+Like most tourists, on my first trip to London I visited all of the main attractions, such as Buckingham Palace and the Tower of London.
+During my next trips, however, I made sure to research areas to visit in London that are slightly off the beaten path too.
+It turned out to be a great decision, as there are a lot of unique and lesser known attractions dotted around London that are worth visiting.

-We did, of course, visit a few of the more popular areas of London during our trip, as we hunted down the most unique places to eat in London.
-We explored the famous Borough Market, walked along the River Thames near Tower Bridge, and did a bit of shopping along Oxford Street and Carnaby Street.
-But we still have many more parts of the city to explore on our next visit.
+If you’re a food lover like me, you’ll be pleased to know that there are a lot unique places to eat in London.
+Exploring the famous Borough Market, walking along the River Thames near Tower Bridge, and shopping along Oxford Street and Carnaby Street are just some of the ways to enjoy London.
 Here are some of the best areas to visit in London based on our recent experience.

 Bermondsey

-Despite its close proximity to Tower Bridge, Bermondsey is one of the more unique places to see in London.
-It’s a hip and vibrant area of London, filled with converted warehouses and plenty of quirky cafes and restaurants.
-One of the main streets here is Bermondsey Street, which is where one of our hotels was ideally located.
+Despite its close proximity to Tower Bridge, Bermondsey is one of the more unique areas to visit in London.
+It’s a hip and vibrant district, filled with converted warehouses and plenty of quirky cafes and restaurants.
 Bermondsey has an interesting history, dating back to the 10th century.
 It then became a very prominent industrial centre in the Victorian period.
 It’s one of the best places to be in London if you enjoy having less tourists around.

 Camden